 How To Calculate Your Basal Metabolic Rate?

-You can use a metabolic rate calculator, to find out how many calories you burn each day, so you can have a baseline in order to achieve your goals.
+You can use our BMR or basal metabolic rate calculator, to find out how many calories you burn each day, so you can have a baseline in order to achieve your goals.

 If you love math, you can also calculate your own RMR using the Harris and Benedict (H&B) equation, with the formula below.

 MEN: 88.362 + (13.397 × weight in kg) + (4.799 × height in cm) – (5.677 × age in years)

 WOMEN: 447.593 + (9.247 × weight in kg) + (3.098 × height in cm) – (4.330 × age in years)

 exercise lightly one to three days per week